Alabama

 Maryland

 Md.
-Election Law Code Ann.
-11-302(d)3)
+Election Law Code Ann. § 11-302(d)(3)

 |

-Statute directs State Board of Elections to adopt regulations that reflect the policy that the clarity of the voter is the overriding consideration in determining the validity of an absentee ballot.
+Statute directs the State Board of Elections to adopt regulations that reflect the policy that the clarity of the voter is the overriding consideration in determining the validity of an absentee ballot.
 Administrative rules contain detailed definitions of what constitutes a vote.

 |